davidbowland/smooth-scroll/README.md

 Smooth viewport scrolling (IE9+)

 ## HTML-driven
  #hash links can be made to scroll to the target by adding a single attribute, and other elements can be made click-to-scroll using the same attribute.
 When scrolling to an element, the end destination is automatically updated when the viewport is resized.

+This script supports being loaded `defer`.

 #### HTML attributes and possible values